-In compliance with the engagement entrusted to us by your bylaws and your Shareholders' Meeting, we have audited the accompanying consolidated financial statements of GENSIGHT BIOLOGICS for the year ended December 31, 2020.
+In compliance with the engagement entrusted to us by your bylaws and your Shareholders' Meeting, we have audited the accompanying consolidated financial statements of GENSIGHT BIOLOGICS S.A. for the year ended December 31st, 2021.

-In our opinion, the consolidated financial statements give a true and fair view of the assets and liabilities and of the financial position of the Group as at December 31, 2020 and of the results of its operations for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the consolidated financial statements give a true and fair view of the assets and liabilities and of the financial position of the Group as of December 31st, 2021 and of the results of its operations for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.